California health insurance - California Group health insurance - Does company have to offer benefits?

 California employer requirements for health insurance

-Under the current ACA law, there's dividing line based on the size of your company.
+Under the current ACA law, there's a dividing line based on the size of your company.

 First, a note on how to calculate your "size".